-Amy P., is the supervisor of the Adult Residential Women's Wing at CFR’s Centralized Campus for the Residential Treatment of both Adults and Adolescents, as well as Detoxification, located at 211 Ave M West in Fort Dodge.
-She began her experience in the substance abuse field as a Treatment Specialist in 2012 and was awarded CFR’s Treatment Specialist of the Year in 2013.
+Amy P., is the supervisor of the Adult Residential Women's Wing at CFR’s Centralized Campus located at 211 Ave M West in Fort Dodge.
+She began her experience in the substance use treatment field as a Treatment Specialist in 2012 and was awarded CFR’s Treatment Specialist of the Year in 2013.
 In 2014, Amy received her Bachelor of Arts in Human Services with minors in Psychology and Sociology.
 She has held roles as a Counselor and Residential Treatment Intake Specialist.

 Amy provides a wide range of residential treatment services, including relapse prevention groups and continuing care; she utilizes cognitive-behavioral approaches including, but not limited to, the Matrix Model.
 Amy has experience helping individuals dealing with the following types of concerns: substance abuse, chronic mental health disorders, parenting, stress management, and anger.